mobizt/Firebase-ESP-Client/src/README.md

 param **`enable`** The boolean value to enable/disable.

-param **`note`** The multiple HTTP requessts at a time is disable by default to prevent the large memory used in multiple requests.
+note: The multiple HTTP requessts at a time is disable by default to prevent the large memory used in multiple requests.

 ```cpp
 void allowMultipleRequests(bool enable);